aimundo/COVID-19_vaccination/README.md

 - `04-discussion.qmd`: discussion.
 - `05-conclusion.Rmd`: conclusion to the manuscript.

+  The PDF versions of the manuscript and the Appendix can be found in this directory as well, with names `main.pdf` and `appendix.pdf`, respectively.

 This directory also contains sub-directories `references` (for the references used in the main manuscript), and `latex` (which contains files required for LaTeX compilation).